magento/merchdocs/src/payment/bank-transfer.md

 title: Bank Transfer
 ---

-Magento allows you to accept payment that is transferred from a customer bank account and deposited into your merchant bank account.
+Adobe Commerce and Magento Open Source allows you to accept payment that is transferred from a customer bank account and deposited into your merchant bank account.

 ## Configure bank transfer payments